agilfahrezy11/EpistemXBackend_demo/README.md

    conda-unpack
    ```

 3. After running `conda-unpack`, reactivate the environment.
-The `epistemx` environment now includes Jupyter Notebook, JupyterLab, and all project dependencies.
+The `epistemx` environment now includes all Earth Engine dependencies JupyterLab, and Streamlit.

 **Alternative (build from `environment.yml`)**

-_Recommended for macOS and Linux systems, and for Windows users with a fast, reliable internet connection._
+_Recommended for macOS and Linux systems._

 If you prefer to build the environment locally, use the provided `environment.yml` with [Miniforge](https://github.com/conda-forge/miniforge):